Will customers trust ‘at-home’ salons in a post-COVID world?

 “What this does is that it helps you establish top of the mind recall for customers because in this case, you’re not just thinking about your business, you’re thinking about what really helps the customer,” says Biswas.

-He says that his company is also taking steps, like washing hands, providing protective equipment, and cleaning of work spaces.
+He says that his company is also taking steps, like washing hands, providing protective equipment, and cleaning of work spaces (the area they work in, inside the customers homes.)
 “We’ve actually been seeing immense amount of demand because of the lockdown, and we have not had to increase marketing spends after the lockdown has lifted.”

 Biswas briefly references the other services that Housejoy offers, stressing that services, like plumbing, electrical repairs, etc., require expertise, as well as experience.
 “You can’t do it yourself at home with a video.
 In such cases, calling a technician home is advisable,” he points out.